ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 ## Enable achievements
 Usually you cannot get the steam achievements when you are using mods.
 If this option is enabled, you would be able to get the steam achievements.
 (The game still shows that the achievements are disabled, but actually they are enabled.)

-The idea was taken from the Mod Achievement Enabler (it is just one line of code).
+The idea was taken from the Mod Achievement Enabler.

 ## Info View buttons are always enabled
 Most info buttons (such as education, crime, land value, etc.) are disabled until you unlock a corresponding milestone.
 If this option is enabled, all the info buttons are enabled from the beginning.